X01XX/risc-v-memory-management-vf2/README.md

 The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the stack-array.
 A win against entropy?

 The example uses a small linked list of pstructs containing information on elements.
-The element.a file can be copied and changed for any number of other pstructs.
+The element.S file can be copied and changed for any number of other pstructs.

 Deallocate lists, and other pstructs, as soon as they are no longer needed.